musti-91/CRA_Sample/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is project created by CRA V2, as sample.[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts